 Serving suggestions

 This sausage and white bean soup is delicious on its own but also tastes amazing served with a sprinkle of parmesan cheese and fresh parsley.
-It’s also great paired with some crusty bread and a side salad like this Kale Salad with Cranberries!

 - 3-Ingredient Tomato Soup

-- Lazy Lasagna Soup {crockpot}
+- Lazy Lasagna Soup

 - Eggplant Parmesan without Egg

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

-Italian Sausage Soup
+Hearty Italian Sausage Spinach Soup

 Ingredients

-- 1 tsp olive oil
+- 1 teaspoon olive oil

-- 1 medium onion diced
+- 1 medium onion, diced

-- 4 large carrots peeled and thinly sliced
+- 4 large carrots, peeled and diced

-- 1 lb Italian sausage casing removed (or purchase ground sausage)
+- 1 lb Italian sausage, casing removed (or purchase ground sausage)

-- 3 cups pasta sauce
+- 3 cups tomato sauce

 - 4-5 cups no salt-added chicken broth